cloudberrydb/cloudberrydb/README.md

 ## Building Greenplum Database with GPORCA

 ### Installing dependencies
-A. For macOS X developers, follow [these steps](README.macOS.md) for getting your system ready for GPDB
+A. For macOS developers, follow [these steps](README.macOS.md) for getting your system ready for GPDB

 Or